Garden Policy for MOCG

 We have a Garden Policy for MOCG.
 You can read it here.

-Winter 2017 – With our fruit trees now ready for their 2 year winter pruning we have organised a pruning workshop at the end of July.
+Winter – With our fruit trees now ready for their winter pruning we will organise a pruning workshop at the end of July.

 Macleod Organic Community Garden during setup sent soil samples to the Vegesafe program run out of Macquarie University.
 Vegesafe is a community oriented program which collects data nationwide about metal-contamination in soils – which are often used for urban vegetable gardens.